dbcraig/LmRaC/README.md

 ### Building your own REST API Server

-You can use the provide example as a starting point for building your own REST API server.
+You can use the provided example as a starting point for building your own REST API server.
 Clone the base REST API server from this GitHub repository, then build the Docker image for the functions server.

 ```
 git clone https://github.com/dbcraig/LmRaC.git